Welcome to National Service Dog Eye Examination Month!

 What are service dogs?
 Service dogs are canines specifically trained to help people with disabilities in performing everyday activities.
-People with hearing and visual impairments, mental disorders, mobility impairments or other diseases enjoy great benefit from service dogs.
+People with hearing and visual impairments, mental disorders, mobility impairments, or other diseases enjoy the great benefits from these service dogs.

 The first service dogs were German Shepherds trained to assist soldiers during the First World War.
 Nowadays, the training starts when the puppies are only a few weeks old and can last up to a couple of months, or even years.
 Every service dog is intentionally trained to perform tasks that are important for the service it will provide and the person’s needs it will address.

-People owning service dogs enjoy couple forms of tax relief.
-This goes when a person with a certain form of physical disability decides to buy, train and maintain a service animal.
+People owning service dogs enjoy a couple of forms of tax relief.
+This is applicable to a person with a certain form of physical disability who decides to buy, train and maintain a service animal.
 Expenses for food, veterinary care, and grooming are lower as well.

 What are the laws and requirements regarding service dogs?
 Service dogs can be trained by the owners or trainers or can be bought by breeders that train and sell service dogs.
 In the US, there are no federal laws for service dog certification.
 However, there are options to register your pet as a service dog and have to get some sort of certification for those in doubt.

 May – The Month of Service Dog Eye Examination Awareness

 The well-being of people with physical impairments depends on service dogs and screening eye examinations help detect early-stage ocular diseases when the treatment is most successful.
 The national service dog eye examination month is a philanthropic event provided by certified members of the American College of Veterinary Ophthalmologists.

 All actively working service animals can be registered at www.ACVOeyeexam.org and get their free appointment.
 The screenings are performed in animal eye care clinics throughout the USA, Canada, and Puerto Rico.